MohamedSabith97/Functional-Doc_HRM/New_Format.md

 - ### **Iqama Approval Cancellation:**

-     - If iqama expiry date is less then 10 days, the request will move to Iqama Approval cancellation stage.
+     - If Iqama expiry date is less then 10 days, the request will move to Iqama Approval cancellation stage.

-     - User validate the Iqama validaty and moved to **Waiting For Return** stage.
+     - User validate the Iqama validity and moved to **Waiting For Return** stage.

         - *In The Action field is following to,*